isomerpages/moe-cjc/_academic-information/Mathematics and Science/Mathematics.md

 do independent research as well as work closely as a team.
 One of the team members must have knowledge of Python programming.
 Students also have the opportunity to hone their Scientific Report Summary writing skills.
-Team CJC has consistently been achieving at least a merit in the Challenge in the last 5 years.</p>
+Team CJC has consistently been achieving distinction in the Challenge in the last 2 years.</p>
 </li>
 </ol>
 <p>2023 JC2 team which won a distinction award</p>